HazarBakir/git-reads/README.md

   </tr>
 </table>

-## Database Setup (Optional)
+## Database Setup

-> **Note**: Database setup is **required** for most contributors.
-Local development won't work without it in document page.

-If you need to test session management features locally:
+Database setup is required for session management and highlighting features.

+### Local Development Setup

 1. Create a free account at [supabase.com](https://supabase.com)
 2. Create a new project
 3. Navigate to **SQL Editor** in your dashboard
-4. Execute the contents of `database/schema.sql`
+4. Execute the SQL files in order:
+   - First: `supabase/migrations/init_schema.sql`
+   - Second: `supabase/migrations/highlights.sql`
 5. Get your credentials from **Project Settings → API**
 6. Add them to your `.env` file

-**Pro tip**: All pull requests are automatically deployed to Vercel with full database access for complete feature testing!
+**Note**: All pull requests are automatically deployed to Vercel with full database access for complete feature testing.

+## Project Architecture

+### Session Management

+GitReads uses a session-based approach to manage user state:

+- Sessions last 24 hours from creation
+- Each session is tied to a specific repository, branch, and user
+- Highlights are associated with sessions
+- Sessions automatically expire after 24 hours

+### Highlighting System

+The highlighting system allows users to:

+- Select text and assign color-coded priority levels
+- Store highlights with precise character offsets
+- Maintain highlights across page navigation
+- View all highlights in a floating action button (FAB)
+- Jump to specific highlights across paginated content

+### Pagination

+Large README files are automatically split into manageable chunks:

+- Each chunk is approximately 20,000 characters
+- Navigation controls appear at the top and bottom
+- Highlights are page-aware and persist correctly
+- Table of contents links navigate between pages

 ## Contributing